1. Restricted admissions (NC) and higher education admissions process (HAV)

 Please refer to the website selection criteria and admission statutes for Bachelor's programs to find out, which criteria your chosen study program considers.

-For restricted-entry study programs, you can improve your chances of being admitted by applying for a higher regular semester, provided you meet the following requirements and put in a request for hardship waiver [de]:
+For restricted-entry study programs (NC), you can improve your chances of being admitted, provided you put in a request for hardship waiver [de] and you meet the following requirements:

 - You can furnish an official determination of severely disabled status under Social Security Code (SGB) IX.
 Please enclose a certified copy of your severe disability ID or a relevant letter of recognition.